Baseline: Operation-Based Evolution and Versioning of Data: Rich Data Operations

 \begin{remark} In this presentation we adopt the standard approach of defining values and types as distinct mathematical objects.
 Actually Baseline only has values, with initial values serving as prototypes.
 Every list contains an initial \textit{header} element with the ID~\mathbox{*} containing an initial value which serves as the prototype of the list elements.
 Note how this convention corresponds to the visual rendering of a table where a header row describes the type of each column.
 Types are a powerful abstraction for the theory and implementation of programming systems but we conjecture that they can be replaced with prototypes, without loss of power, to simplify the programming experience.
 We have also explored an untyped version of our approach~\cite{denicek}. \end{remark}

 Many of the type operations exist in order to do schema migration on values: they would not be needed just to define a type prior to populating it with data.
 We think of these operations as \textit{type refactorings}, capturing high-level design changes.
 They are manifested in the UI as direct manipulations so that schema evolution can be done interactively.
-Schema evolution is also needed in \textit{live programming}~\cite{challenge-problems}.
+Interactive schema evolution is also needed in \textit{live programming}~\cite{challenge-problems}.

 For example a common design evolution is when a single value needs to become a list of multiple values.
-We capture this in the \textsf{ListOf} operation, shown on a TODO table in Figure~\ref{fig:TODO-refactor}.
+We capture this in the \textsf{ListOf} operation, shown on a table of tasks for a TODO application in Figure~\ref{fig:TODO-refactor}.
+We want to change tasks from having a single assigned person to a list of people.
 The \textsf{ListOf} operation takes any type and wraps it inside a list, and wraps all corresponding values into single-element lists using the element ID $\mathbb{1}$.
 We will return to this example in the next section.